Supercruise: History

 All the Fairey Delta 2 initial supersonic test flying to Mach 1.1 was done without afterburning.
-Selecting the afterburner, which initially only had a maximum selection with no intermediate positions, would have caused an uncontrollable rapid acceleration to potentially hazardous speeds, ie too far beyond previously established flutter-free speeds.
+Selecting the afterburner, which initially only had a maximum selection with no intermediate positions, would have caused an uncontrollable rapid acceleration to potentially hazardous speeds; i.e., too far beyond previously established flutter-free speeds.

 Only the supersonic transports (SST), Concorde, and the second version of the Tu-144 (the Tu-144D) spent most of their time cruising at their design speeds without needing afterburning.
 Afterburning was added to Concorde for take-off to cope with weight increases that came after the initial design.
 It was also used to accelerate through the high-drag transonic speed range, not because the extra thrust was required, but because it was available and improved the operating economics.
 The redesigned Tu-144D used engines with no afterburners which, together with other improvements, increased the full payload range from 3080 to 5330 km (Concorde's operational range was 6470 km).

 Military use

-The United States Air Force set supercruise as a core requirement for the Advanced Tactical Fighter, which resulted in the F-22 Raptor.
-The F-22 Raptor's supercruise capabilities are touted as a major performance advantage over other fighters, with supercruise being demonstrated up to at least Mach 1.5.
+The United States Air Force set supercruise as a core requirement for the Advanced Tactical Fighter program, which resulted in the F-22 Raptor.
+The F-22 Raptor's supercruise capabilities are touted as a major performance advantage over other fighters, with supercruise being demonstrated exceeding Mach 1.5.
 Supercruise capability provides advantages for stealth aircraft because an afterburner plume reflects radar signals and creates a significant infrared signature.
 Virtually all fighters prior to the F-22 cruise at Mach 0.8–0.9 while carrying a normal weapons load.

 There are a few engines in production that are designed to facilitate tactically significant supercruise: